tum-i4/Aggregatio/ros/README.md

 ## Prerequisites

+We provide a virtual box image at XXXXXXXX where the required environment are all set up.
+If you choose to use the virtual image, use the user name: Ubuntu and password: ubuntu.
+Then you can directly jump to 3.Running the simulation and the system.

-Before setting up and running the use cases make sure that:
+If you are using your own machine, before setting up and running the use cases make sure that:

 * You are using **Ubuntu 18.04**
 * You have **Java** installed.
 Follow the [Java installation](../subjective_logic/Installing Java.md) instructions to set up Java in your system.